Corbelli/dqn-pytorch/Report.md

                 self.learn(experiences, GAMMA, beta)
 ```

-The buffer class has two main structures, one to save the experiences and another to keep the experiences priorities
+The buffer class has two main structures, one to save the experiences and another to keep the priorities of the experience

 ```python
     self.experience = namedtuple("Experience", field_names=["state", "action", "reward", "next_state", "done"])